 The material used in the manufacture of structural hardware has properties fully representative of those used in the analysis or verification tests.

-Structural hardware is manufactured and inspected in conformance with the specific requirements for the implementation of the fracture control programme.
+Structural hardware is manufactured and non-destructive tested in conformance with the specific requirements for the implementation of the fracture control programme.

 Requirements